industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Load a project into runtime

-To load a project go to the device and in the bottom you will see:
+To load a project, select 'MyDevice' on the left menu and scroll down to 'Runtime status':

 ![load1](graphics/load1.PNG)